 Mobile threat defense (MTD) products protect organizations from malicious threats on iOS and Android devices, at the device, network and application levels.
 To successfully attack a mobile device, mobile malware must circumvent the controls built into mobile OSs, such as those for app store curation and native mobile OS hardening.
 MTD products tend to focus on preventing and detecting anomalous behavior by collecting and analyzing indicators of compromise, as well as expected behavior.
 MTD products gather threat intelligence from the devices they support, as well as from external sources, and use an analysis engine that resides in the cloud, on-premises or on an MTD app installed on devices.

-Gartner defines a secure enterprise browser (SEB) as a solution that delivers enterprise security policies and controls through a centrally managed custom web browser, plug-in or browser extension.
+Gartner defines a secure enterprise browser (SEB) as a solution that delivers enterprise security policies and controls through a centrally managed browser extension, and optionally, a full-stack custom web browser.
 SEBs provide security and policy enforcement for web, SaaS and private applications, as well as browser hardening delivered through the browser rather than at the endpoint OS or network level.
-SEBs also enable visibility, control and auditability of web application data accessed by end users from managed or unmanaged devices without the need for in-line decryption of web traffic.
+SEBs also enable visibility, control, and auditability of web application data accessed by end users from managed, lightly managed or unmanaged devices without the need for in-line decryption of web traffic.

 Gartner defines security service edge (SSE) as an offering that secures access to the web, cloud services and private applications regardless of the location of the user, the device they are using or where that application is hosted.
 SSE protects users from malicious and inappropriate content on the web and provides enhanced security and visibility for the SaaS and private applications accessed by end users.
 Security service edge provides a primarily cloud-delivered solution to control access from end users and devices to applications, as well as websites and the internet.
 It provides a range of security capabilities, including adaptive access based on identity and context, malware protection, data security and threat prevention, as well as the associated analytics and visibility.
 It enables more direct connectivity for hybrid users by reducing latency and providing the potential for improved user experience.
 Capabilities that are integrated across multiple traffic types and destinations allow a more seamless experience for both users and administrators while maintaining a consistent security stance.